Hillcolin/WesternMinecraft/README.md

 # 📁 File Download Guide

-This repository contains useful files that you can download directly.
+This repository contains the behaviour and resource packs that you can download directly.
+These are needed for particualar custom blocks to appear in Minecraft.
 Follow the instructions below to download any file from this repository.

 ## 🔽 How to Download a File